brightcove/brine/docs/concepts.rst

-:samp:`\``\ s were chosen as they are less common than many other syntactical elements and also allow for the use of logically significant quoting within paremeter values while hopefully avoiding the need for escape artistry (as used for argument transforms).
+:samp:`\``\ s were chosen as they are less common than many other syntactical elements and also allow for the use of logically significant quoting within parameter values while hopefully avoiding the need for escape artistry (as used for argument transforms).

 ***********************